Skip to main content

 Multi Field External Search and Details API

 Clients can configure a multi cardinality data group in their policy which will invoke a client hosted adapter when the user types into a search box.
+When no data group fields are configured as part of the search criteria, we use a search box to obtain the results from the provider.
 The content from the search box will be sent in a call to that adapter and the implementation can search a repository or data store for matching results and return an ordered list of formatted data back.
 The result set is sent back Real-Time and the response will be displayed as a list of options on the UI.
 The user can then select one of the matching items and the ID of the selected item is sent to a second endpoint to retrieve the details mapped to the configured fields.

 APIs Referenced